What Is a Bolo Punch In Boxing/MMA? (Origins, Effectiveness)

 3. Double Bolo Punch: This is a combination of two consecutive bolo punches, catching opponents off guard and increasing the chances of landing a solid hit.

-See also 8 Best Fat UFC Fighters of All Time Ranked 2024 (Animals)
+See also 3 Best Colombian UFC Fighters of All Time Ranked (2024)

 As with any technique, there are defensive strategies against the bolo punch that fighters should employ: